MSU Student Ambassadors

 Dr. David Horner and MSU student panel

-This session will include a panel of students with international experience.
-The panel will share insights on survival skills.
-Specific topics will be covered by the presenter and panel, and time will be reserved for the FLTAs to interact with the student panel in small groups.
-Topics will include an introduction to the signs and solutions of culture shock, tools for dealing with stress, time management, banking/money management, housing, selecting a meal plan, nutrition, diet, and planning affordable inter-session travel.
+This session will include a student panel of undergraduate and graduate students, domestic and international, who will share insights on survival skills abroad.
+Specific topics will be briefly covered by the presenter and panel, and then the FLTAs will interact with the student panelists in small groups.
+Topics will include an introduction to the signs and solutions of culture shock, tools for dealing with stress, time management, banking/money management, housing, selecting a meal plan, nutrition, diet, dealing with disabilities, and planning affordable inter-session travel.